- + 92Images

-Latest Update: The Vitara Brezza will receive a petrol engine before the end of 2019.
+Latest Update: Maruti is expected to offer a petrol engine on the Vitara Brezza before the end of 2019.
 Read more about it here.

-Engine and Transmission: The Vitara Brezza is only available with one engine - a 1.3-litre DDiS200 diesel unit that produces 90PS of power and 200Nm of peak torque.
-This engine is offered with a choice of a 5-speed manual transmission or a 5-speed automated manual transmission (AMT).
-The Vitara Brezza has a claimed fuel efficiency figure of 24.3kmpl.
+Engine and Transmission: The Vitara Brezza is only available with one engine - a 1.3-litre DDiS200 diesel unit that produces 90PS of max power and 200Nm of peak torque.
+It is offered with a choice of a 5-speed manual transmission or a 5-speed automated manual transmission (AMT).
+The sub-compact SUV has a claimed fuel efficiency of 24.3kmpl.

-Features and Equipment: The Maruti Vitara Brezza sub-4 metre SUV is rather well equipped.
-It features Suzuki’s SmartPlay touchscreen infotainment unit that supports Apple CarPlay, Android Auto and MirrorLink functions apart from a rear parking camera, cruise control, rain-sensing auto wipers, push-button stop/start, automatic climate control in the higher-spec variants.
+Features and Equipment: The sub-4 metre SUV is rather well equipped.
+It features Suzuki’s SmartPlay touchscreen infotainment unit that supports Apple CarPlay, Android Auto and MirrorLink functions.
+It also comes with a rear parking camera, cruise control, rain-sensing auto wipers, push-button stop/start, and automatic climate control in the higher-spec variants.

-Safety features: The Vitara Brezza gets dual front airbags, ABS with EBD, Isofix child seat anchors, rear parking sensors and front seatbelts with pretensioners and force limiters as standard across the range.
-These features were key to the car’s 4-star safety rating in the Global NCAP crash test.
+Safety features: The Vitara Brezza is offered with dual front airbags, ABS with EBD, Isofix child seat anchors, rear parking sensors and front seatbelts with pretensioners and force limiters as standard across the range.

 Maruti Vitara Brezza price list (Variants)